 Moreover, Isfahan Province has a vibrant community of 700 artisans, who are actively engaged in producing and exporting handicrafts.
-During the past four years, 40 of these artisans have received certification for their products, further enhancing the reputation of the transportation, industry, agriculture, and culture, potentially marking a turning point in the relations between the two countries.
-It will also include bilateral cooperation in media, education, space exploration, and a joint banking payment system-areas where both countries are currently under pressure and sanctions.
+During the past four years, 40 of these artisans have received certification for their products, further enhancing the reputation of the derstanding was signed between province's handicraft industry.